jd2rogers2/presently/NOTES.md

 + line 6 app controller.rb, skip needed/wanted?
 + .db file gone
 + .run in app.js, how does this work?
++ seed file creating doubles for friendships workaround with a backend filter in user_serializer
 + why activate vs resolve?
   refactor after graduation to use resolves?